Third Sunday of Lent (Year A)

 Reflect, today, upon the outward signs of your inward spiritual health.
 Do you see the virtues sprouting forth from your life?
 Are you aware of the work God desires to do in your soul so as to cultivate it and fertilize it with grace and mercy?
 Say “Yes” to Him this day and allow that grace to produce an abundance of good fruit.

-Lord, I invite You into my soul to cultivate it and to fertilize it with Your grace.
+My virtuous Lord, I invite You into my soul to cultivate it and fertilize it with Your grace.
 Please prune my sins and help me to sink my roots deeply into the nourishment of Your mercy.
 I am sorry for the ways that I have failed to bear fruit in my life.
 I now entrust myself to You so that Your care will remedy all my ills and weaknesses.
 Jesus, I trust in You.

 Athirst My Soul!